thindil/steamsky/bin/doc/MODDING.md

 - Key `Name`: name of theme.
 Will be displayed to player in game options when user will be selecting game theme.
 - Key `FileName`: name of *.css* file for theme.
+- Key `EnemyShipIcon`: Hexadecimal number on UTF-8 character used to show Enemy Ship event on map.
+Optional.
+- Key `AttackOnBaseIcon`: Hexadecimal number on UTF-8 character used to show Attack on Base event on map.
+Optional.
+- Key `DiseaseIcon`: Hexadecimal number on UTF-8 character used to show Disease in Base event on map.
+Optional.
+- Key `DoublePriceIcon`: Hexadecimal number on UTF-8 character used to show Double Price on Item in Base event on map.
+Optional.
+- Key `FullDocksIcon`: Hexadecimal number on UTF-8 character used to show Full Docks in Base event on map.
+Optional.
+- Key `EnemyPatrolIcon`: Hexadecimal number on UTF-8 character used to show Enemy Patrol event on map.
+Optional.
+- Key `TraderIcon`: Hexadecimal number on UTF-8 character used to show Trader ship event on map.
+Optional.
+- Key `FriendlyShipIcon`: Hexadecimal number on UTF-8 character used to show Friendly Ship event on map.
+Optional.

 ## Debugging
 If you want test your changes, you may run game in debug mode.
 In this mode